SimonWoodburyForget/rosetta/README.md

-`src/lib.rs` defines the basic wrappers around the sorting and sequence generation algorithms, such that we can automate the process of benchmarking them; we don't actually re-implement any sorting functions, and then we can use `benchs/main.rs` which uses `criterion` to do all the heavy lifting.
+`src/lib.rs` defines the basic wrappers around the sorting and sequence generation algorithms, such that we can automate the process of benchmarking them; then we can use `benchs/main.rs` which uses `criterion` to do all the heavy lifting.